KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/_episodes/05-Visualize-data-introduction.md

 ```
 ![Screenshot of main code listing](../fig/Visualize-your-data-7.png)

-How about we now create some random and normally distributed data to make some more complicated plots:
+### Random and normally distributed data to make some more complicated plots:

 ```
 # 100 random uniformly distributed numbers ranging from 0 - 100